Fr0sT-Brutal/awesome-pascal/README.md

 * [QuickLogger](https://github.com/exilon/QuickLogger).
 Delphi/freepascal/.NET (Windows/Linux) library for logging on files, console, memory, email, rest, eventlog, redis, ide debug messages and throw events..

+## Math

+* [Big Decimal Math](https://github.com/benibela/bigdecimalmath).
+This unit provides a arbitrary precision BCD float number type.
+It can be used like any numeric type and supports: At least numbers between 10-2147483647 to 102147483647 with 2147483647 decimal digit precision; All standard arithmetic and comparison operators; Rounding functions (floor, ceil, to-even, ..); Some more advanced operations, e.g. power and sqrt.

+* [TIntX](https://github.com/Xor-el/IntXLib4Pascal).
+Pascal port of IntX arbitrary precision Integer library with fast, about O(N * log N) multiplication/division algorithms implementation.
+It provides all the basic arithmetic operations on Integers, comparing, bitwise shifting etc. It also allows parsing numbers in different bases and converting them to string, also in any base.
+The advantage of this library is its fast multiplication, division and from base/to base conversion algorithms. all the fast versions of the algorithms are based on fast multiplication of big Integers using Fast Hartley Transform which runs for O(N * log N * log log N) time instead of classic O(N^2).

+* [DelphiBigNumberXLib](https://github.com/Xor-el/DelphiBigNumberXLib).
+Arbitrary Precision Library for Delphi with Support for Integer and Floating Point Computations.

+* [FastMath](https://github.com/neslib/FastMath).
+Delphi math library that is optimized for fast performance (sometimes at the cost of not performing error checking or losing a little accuracy).
+It uses hand-optimized assembly code to achieve much better performance then the equivalent functions provided by the Delphi RTL.
+// *Floating-point, vector, matrix operations.*

+* [MPArith](http://www.wolfgang-ehrhardt.de/misc_en.html#mparith).
+Multi precision integer, rational, real, and complex arithmetic.

+* [AMath](http://www.wolfgang-ehrhardt.de/misc_en.html#amath) and [DAMath](http://www.wolfgang-ehrhardt.de/misc_en.html#damath).
+Accurate mathematical methods without using multi precision arithmetic and double precision accurate mathematical methods without using multi precision arithmetic or assembler respectively.

 ## Other non-visual

 * [TRegExpr](https://github.com/ashumkin/RegExpr).
 Easy to use and powerful tool for sophisticated search and substitutioning and for template-based text input check.